EV To EBIT Meaning

 Oil & Gas companies are Capital Intensive companies that invest heavily in plants and manufacturing setup and are dependent on continuous investments in assets to manufacture finished products.
-Therefore, with higher asset base, its depreciation and amortization are relatively higher.
+Therefore, its depreciation and amortization are relatively higher with a higher asset base.

 - Automobile Sector